jing1tian/franky/README.md

 ## 📚 Tutorial

-Franky comes with both a C++ and Python API that differ only regarding real-time capability.
+franky comes with both a C++ and Python API that differ only regarding real-time capability.
 We will introduce both languages next to each other.
 In your C++ project, just include `include <franky.hpp>` and link the library.
 For Python, just `import franky`.